 Contact Eastsound Water if you suspect a leak or if the usage indicated on your bill is higher than you expected.
 We’ll be happy to help you diagnose a problem.
 If you spot a “wet area” during the dry season or notice water where normally it isn’t present, please give us a call at (360) 376-2127 so we can check it out.

-To avoid potential emergencies, you should know where your home’s water shut-off valve is, and should close it if you are planning to be away from home for an extended period.
+To avoid potential emergencies, you should know where your home’s water shut-off valve is and close it if you are planning to be away from home for an extended period.
 EWUA can also be asked to shut your water service off at the water meter to limit the potential cost and property damage due to an unforeseen leak or plumbing failure.